bswiswa/es6/notes.md

 box5.clickMe();
 `
 This will not work as expected because only object methods use the object as their *this* reference.
 Regular function calls will use the global window object as their this reference.
-Thus the clickMe function uses the box5 object as its *this* reference but the anonymous function/event handler inside of it is a regular function call and thus it uses the global window as its object.
+Thus the clickMe function uses the box5 object as its *this* reference but the anonymous function/event handler inside of it is a regular function call and thus it uses the global context which has window as its object.
 The window object does not have the position and color properties and hence our code above would not work.
 The workaround to this is shown below:

  ES5 workaround: